willkg/douglas/docs/config_variables.rst

    (optional) string

-   This specifies the file that Pyblosxom will log messages to.
+   This specifies the file that Douglas will log messages to.

    If this is set to "NONE", then log messages will be silently ignored.

-   If Pyblosxom cannot open the file for writing, then log messages will be sent to sys.stderr.
+   If Douglas cannot open the file for writing, then log messages will be sent to sys.stderr.

-   For example, if you wanted Pyblosxom to log messages to ``/home/joe/blog/logs/pyblosxom.log``, then you would set ``log_file`` to::
+   For example, if you wanted Douglas to log messages to ``/home/joe/blog/logs/douglas.log``, then you would set ``log_file`` to::

-      py["log_file"] = "/home/joe/blog/logs/pyblosxom.log"
+      py["log_file"] = "/home/joe/blog/logs/douglas.log"

    If you were on Windows, then you might set it to::

-      py["log_file"] = "c:/blog/logs/pyblosxom.log"
+      py["log_file"] = "c:/blog/logs/douglas.log"

    ..
 Note::

-      The web server that is executing Pyblosxom must be able to write to the directory containing your ``pyblosxom.log`` file.
+      The web server that is executing Douglas must be able to write to the directory containing your ``douglas.log`` file.

 .. py:data:: log_level